jklarenbeek/futilsjs/README.md

 To make my life even more fun, I forked the hyperapp version 1 sourcecode from github, refactored it and added some usefull stuff to it like vnode attribute flattening.
 I'm not any garanty at the moment that futilsjs works; but it do only check in when it compiles.

-Another interesting collection of function and classes is the JSONSchema validator.
+Another interesting collection of function and classes is the JSONSchemaObject validator.
 In this context I added it to futilsjs in order to separate logic from aformjs, which is under heavy development too :).

 Keep in mind that for the time being this repo will change a lot, really fast.
 So if you want to use it, I suggest you copy the dist file to your project and include it that way.